shakedown-street/jprice/SEO_CHECKLIST.md

 ## After Launch

+- [ ] Rewrite favicon and robots.txt from static files to root
-- [ ] Update any placeholder domain URLs to live domain
+- [ ] Update any placeholder or domain URLs to live domain
   - [ ] Meta tags
   - [ ] Sitemap URLs
   - [ ] Canonical URLs
   - [ ] robots.txt
+- [ ] Update any relative URLs to absolute if needed